keatura/my-ordinary-vault-md/Andefaelt/Sessions/01_Kalivny Arc/Andefaelt Session 5.md

 ##### Kalivny is attacked!
 - if things are starting to go nowhere, The Blade finishes rallying troops and attacks Kalivny on Saturday.
+- 2x units of 5x Wolf Riders
+- unit of Hobgoblins
+- 3x units of Goblins

 ##### Scene

 ## Important NPC's